Ackee-Blockchain/trident/documentation/docs/trident-api/stake-program.md

 - `lockup` - The lockup configuration for the stake account
 - `lamports` - The number of lamports to transfer to the stake account

-**Returns:** A `TransactionResult` indicating success or failure of the account creation.
+**Returns:** A vector of instructions that need to be executed with `process_transaction`.

-**Description:** Creates a stake account that can be used to delegate SOL to validators for earning staking rewards.
+**Description:** Generates instructions to create a stake account that can be used to delegate SOL to validators for earning staking rewards.

 ### `create_and_delegate_account`

-Creates and delegates a stake account in a single transaction.
+Creates instructions to create and delegate a stake account.

 ```rust
 pub fn create_and_delegate_account(